Layout and conception, public spaces and landscape of the "ZAC" joint development zone:

 Hotel Mercure 4*: 3900 m² shon

 SSR Korian Estela Clinic: 5600 m² shon

 North Welcoming Area: 35000 m² shon

 Associate architects: Cardete Huet Associés (IUCT-o)

 Clients: Communauté d’agglomérations du Grand Toulouse, La Clinique Universitaire du Cancer (IUCT-o), Icade Promotion (Maison Commune and North welcoming area)

-IUCT-o: Snc Lavalin (TCE), Mazet & Associés (economist)
+IUCT-o: Snc Lavalin (All trades), Mazet & Associés (Economist), Veritas (Control authority)

-Maison commune: Betem (BET), Eco+ (economist), Gamba acoustique (acoustics), Ingecor (kitchen)
+Maison commune: Betem (Engineering), Eco+ (Economist), Gamba acoustique (Acoustics), Ingecor (Kitchen), Qualiconsult (Control authority)